Holy moly. I see this a lot.

-It’s Your Slow-Ass Website!
+It’s Their Slow-Ass Website!

 We’re living in such different times from the 1990s/early 2000s when waiting for a website to load on a desktop was the norm.
 Folks today are loading your pages from smartphones (on the go) or via their broadband at home.
-So 75% of users will typically bounce as page load times pass the three second mark.
+So 75% of users will typically bounce as page load times pass the three-second mark.

 Did you hear me?
 Your website needs to load in three seconds or less.

 Page speed is a Google ranking factor.
-It has a huge an impact on search engine optimization (SEO, or whether your potential customers find you in the first place).
+It has a huge impact on search engine optimization (SEO, or whether your potential customers find you in the first place).
 You see, Google is in the business of providing users with the best possible search result.
 Bounce rate and length of stay also affect ranking.
 So slow-loading websites get de-prioritized, quickly.

 It’s crazy to think that people don’t have an “online attention span” greater than a few seconds, but it is the truth; expectations are simply higher now.
-Users also see a poor performing website as “untrustworthy.”
+Users also see a poor-performing website as “untrustworthy.”
 This has a major impact on conversions, branding, and all sorts of things that are important to businesses.

 This is true for even the most micro of micro-businesses.
 Say you’re a blogger looking to build an audience.
 Your ‘conversion’ metric is new readers.
 If your content loads slowly or load times lack consistency, your audience may see you as untrustworthy or simply not authoritative.